Sallie Mae (SLM)

 New regulation after the 2008 financial crisis requires that all firms must maintain a Tier 1 capital ratio greater than 4.5%.
 On top of this, there are additional buffers based on scale, risk profile, and other regulatory classifications, so that at the end of the day, firms generally must maintain a 7-10% ratio at minimum.

-11. Key Takeaways from Sallie Mae’s Q3 Results
+10. Key Takeaways from Sallie Mae’s Q4 Results

-There are several reasons why we think Sallie Mae is a great business.
-Although its revenue growth was weak over the last five years, its growth over the next 12 months is expected to be higher.
-Plus, its stellar ROE suggests it has been a well-run company historically, and its rising yields show its credit portfolio is delivering higher returns than before.
+Sallie Mae possesses a number of positive attributes.
+Although its revenue growth was weak over the last five years and analysts expect growth to slow over the next 12 months, Sallie Mae’s stellar ROE suggests it has been a well-run company historically.